dotnet/fsharp/docs/equality.md

 * **Perf expectation**: what perf the user expects
 * **Compilation today**: How we actually compile today
 * **Perf today**: What is the perf we achieve today
-* **Sharplab**: sharplab.io link to how things are in whatever version is selected in sharplab
+* (Optional) sharplab.io link to how things are in whatever version is selected in sharplab
+* (Optional) notes

 ### primitive integer types (`int32`, `int64`, ...)